fatihguner41/NewsApp/README.md

 We also have a side bar where users can choose any category like sports, daily, science...
 Or any newspaper like Sabah, Cumhuriyet...

 There is a search bar for users to search any detailed new.
-In example user can write "Messi" and see all the hottest news about footballer Lionel Messi.
+In example user can write "Messi" and see all the breaking news about footballer Lionel Messi.

 Users can like and save the news they enjoy.